Yom Kippur War

 This agreement led Israel to withdraw from another 20-40 km with UN forces buffering the vacated area.

-After the agreement, Israel still held more than two thirds of Sinai, which would prove to be a valuable bargaining chip in the coming negotiations.
+After the agreement, Israel still held more than two-thirds of Sinai, which would prove to be a valuable bargaining chip in the coming negotiations.

 On the Syrian front, skirmishes and artillery exchanges continued taking place.

-Shuttle diplomacy by Henry Kissinger eventually produced a disengagement agreement on May 31, 1974, based on exchange of prisoners-of-war, Israeli withdrawal to the Purple line and the establishment of a UN buffer zone.
+Shuttle diplomacy by Henry Kissinger eventually produced a disengagement agreement on May 31, 1974, based on an exchange of prisoners-of-war, Israeli withdrawal to the Purple line and the establishment of a UN buffer zone.

 The agreement ended the skirmishes and exchanges of artillery fire that had occurred frequently along the Israeli-Syrian ceasefire line.